 Deliverable Delivery dates D1: Inception report including a detailed work plan, a precise timetable and initial guidelines for the collection and analysis of data relating to climate change.
-Fefteen (15) days after the scoping meeting D2: Interim report presenting a summary of the data collected, a preliminary analysis of the impacts of climate change, and an identification of gaps.
-Sixty (60) days after the contract is signed Thirty (30) days after the validation of deliverables 2 and after the national workshop is held Total
+Fefteen (15) days after the scoping meeting D2: Interim report presenting a summary of the data collected, a preliminary analysis of the impacts of climate change, and an identification of gaps. forty-five (45) days after the contract is signed D3: Final report including adjustments resulting from the national validation workshop, detailing the methodologies used, data collected, gaps identified and strategic recommendations for adaptation and mitigation of the impacts of climate change. twenty (20) days after the validation of deliverables 2 and after the national workshop is held Total